mitchdshawn/interest_rate_forecaster/technical_document.md

 Executive Summary

-Using US Federal Reserve Open Market Committee public communications, we can forecast with approximately 80% accuracy the future 6-month interest moves.
-Interest rate moves are considered only as positive, negative, or neutral sentiment within a given threshold.
-Interest rate change amounts are not forecasted, only whether it is likely to change up or down.
+Using US Federal Reserve Open Market Committee public communications, we can forecast with approximately 65% accuracy the following 6-month interest rate sentiment.
+This is based on using FOMC communications since 1960, and allowing the model to be trained on a random 75% training sample.
+Removing portions of data based on date significantly reduces future model accuracy, as the features of the communications changes over time, and the economic/political environment changes over time.
+When used with caution, an NLP model using FOMC communications as features can be a useful supplemental tool for interest rate forecasting.

 Part 1: Summary and Problem Statement

 Can predictions of future interest rates be made based solely on FOMC communications?

 Predicting the future actions of the US Federal Reserve is a difficult task, with no method of having 100% accuracy unless one both has internal information at the FOMC and has a perfect view of the future US economic situation.
 Their communicated intended actions aren&#39;t always completely aligned with the actions they take, and their real actions could be completely contrary to past communicated intentions following an economic shock.
+As with all quantitative machine learning models for finance, it only knows what&#39;s happened in the past.
+Economic environments change significantly over time, and every economic shock that occurs has unique characteristics.

 An NLP model with reasonable accuracy, combined with additional quantitative and qualitative information, would be a highly valuable tool.
+The model should not be relied on as a stand-alone tool.

 Part 2: Data